 Each student accepted into the program is guaranteed full financial assistance for six years as long as they remain in good standing.
-For the 2018-2019 academic year, the award comprised a personal stipend of $31,160 plus tuition, registration fee, recreation fee, health insurance and the student health service fee.
+For the 2023-2024 academic year, the award comprises a personal stipend of $38,600 plus tuition, registration fee, recreation fee, health insurance and the student health service fee.

 Every 1st and 2nd year Neurobiology student receives a $1,000 travel award.
 First-year students typically attend the Society for Neuroscience Annual Meeting to experience the full range of today’s neuroscience, while second-year students often attend smaller and more focused conferences within the subfield they have chosen.

 Students who have successfully completed their preliminary exam are eligible to apply for up to $525 (domestic)/$700 (international) of conference travel support from the graduate school.